 My friend Sue invited me to raid her stash a couple of years ago and I have been trying to use each piece of fabric for special projects.
 Sue has exquisite taste and instead of playing fantasy shopping cart with online fabric stores (like me), she tends to check-out.

 I’ve been enjoying wearing my pink Barbara jacket so much that I decided to make a second one with this gorgeous wool I got from my raid of Sue’s stash.
+I had already gone through the pain of adding seam allowances to all the pattern pieces so it would have be rude not to!
 Gabrielle from Bibbity-Bobbity-Buttons organised the #alertlevelfourmakefour challenge whilst we were under a four week Government enforced lock-down due to Covid-19.
 I was driven by the challenge to make four things which were slightly more challenging.

 I chose the Barbara jacket along with an Olya shirt, an Archer shirt and a Libby skirt.
 The image below shows my finished projects which will all be blogged soon!